phellipeandrade/discord-bot-daily/README.md

 ```

 This archive includes a `serverConfig.json` file used by the `/setup` command to
 store guild and channel information.
+The bot searches for this file in `src/`
+first and falls back to the repository root if not found.

 ### Commands